Are You Actually Fixing Patients?

 Until it can't.

 Finally, they show up in your practice.
-The pain or the side effects are no longer tolerable.
+The pain or the medication is no longer tolerable.

 I don't think so.
 The growth plates are long gone.
-The original cause is often forgotten, and the soft tissue damage is well entrenched.
+The original cause is often forgotten, and the scar tissue damage is well established.

-Your chiropractic care is likely to provide some palliative results, but the retraining of muscles and ligaments?
-Not possible with the dozen or so visits doled out by a stingy insurance company.
+Your chiropractic care is likely to provide some palliative results, but retraining of muscles and ligaments?
+Unlikely with the dozen or so visits doled out by a stingy insurance company.
 Even if a patient is willing to perform mirror image exercises or submit to traction, the original pattern returns should they stop.

-As I see it—and remember, I'm not a chiropractor—there are a handful of issues in play here for many chiropractors:
+As I see it there are a handful of issues in play:

 1. A less-than-accurate model of what's going on with muscles and soft tissues.

-2. An overestimation of what an adjustment is actually doing.
+2. An overestimation of what a series of adjustments is actually doing.

 3. Withholding patient explanations for fear that patients are a flight risk or unable to handle the truth.

 I've reached this conclusion based on a little experiment.
 Of one.
 Me.
 Granted, there's no control group, but it's all I have to work with.
-Well, that and consulting with hundreds of chiropractors.
+Well, that and consulting with hundreds of chiropractors and their patients.

 When I began chiropractic care on a nonsymptomatic basis in 1981 at the ripe old age of 29 while doing research for the first chiropractic patient education video, I was given a Chiropractic Emergency Card listing the areas of my spine not behaving optimally.

-Now, 39 years later (almost to the day), after the skillful intervention of nine different chiropractors on at least a weekly basis and in the process spending about $154,200 for the privilege, I'm still asymptomatic, and I still have the same basic spinal listings.
+Now, decades later after the skillful intervention of 10 different chiropractors on at least a weekly basis and in the process spending over $150,000 for the privilege, I'm still asymptomatic.
+And I still have the same basic spinal listings.

-What are the odds that I chose nine chiropractors with inferior adjusting skills?
+What are the odds that I chose 10 chiropractors with inferior adjusting skills?
 Unlikely.
-Far more probable is that those 2,000 adjustments helped me accommodate the various physical, chemical and emotional stresses in my life.
+Far more probable is that those 2,000 or more adjustments helped me accommodate the various physical, chemical and emotional stresses in my life.

 My point?
 Most patients think they have a spinal owie that, like a cut, infection or some other commonly self-resolving problem, will clear up, and they will be as good as new.
 Like their windshield.

-Instead, they have a permanent weak link, a spinal "stain" that is unlikely to return their spine to its original manufacturer's specifications.
+Instead, they have a permanent weak link, a spinal "stain" that is unlikely to return their spine to its original Creator's specifications.

 If you agree, it would be intellectually honest if you would compassionately explain this to patients.
 And if you don't, it would be helpful if you would explain it to me.